johannesstroebele91/mongodb-library/advanced/indexes.md

 - because the new value needs to be added and
 - the list sorted

-Use indexes if `sort()` timesout
+Use indexes if `sort()` function leads to an timeout

 - due to it taking to long
 - e.g. `db.contacts.explain().find({"dob.age": 35}).sort({gender: 1})`

-The performance of the operation

-- e.g. operation with an without an index
+The default index `_id`

+- should be used to sort documents
-- can be measuered by
+- by the stanard order
-- `db.someCollection.explain("executionStats").find()`

 # 2. Explanation